 He was an assistant, and later associate, professor of social and organizational psychology and the University of Nijmegen, and from 1990 to 2012 professor of social psychology at the University of Groningen.

 From 2005 to 2012 he was Academy Professor on behalf of the Royal Netherlands Academy of Sciences, and since 2004 he is a member of this Academy.
 Currently he is a Honorary Professor at the University of Groningen, and from 2013 till 2017 he was a Professor of Social and Organizational Psychology at the University of Curaçao.
-He is affiliated with the Universidad de Palermo, Buenos Aires.
 In 2012 he was awarded the Distinction of Professor Honorario by the Universidad Católica in Arequipa, Peru.
 Currently he is an Associate Researcher at the Netherlands Interdisciplinary Demographic Institute in The Hague, and Profesor Visitante at the the Universidad Católica del Uruguay, Montevideo.

-He has devoted much of his career to research on social exchange and social comparison in applied areas, including professional burnout, absenteeism, AIDS-prevention, loneliness, depression, marital satisfaction, well-being among the elderly, and coping with cancer.
+He has devoted the first part of his career to research on social exchange and social comparison in applied areas, including professional burnout, absenteeism, AIDS-prevention, loneliness, depression, marital satisfaction, well-being among the elderly, and coping with cancer.

 However, in the past decades he became primarily interested in evolutionary approaches of human social behavior, including parental control of mate choice, intra-sexual competition, jealousy and the relationship between physical and physiological characteristics on the one hand, and psychological characteristics on the other hand.